xolox/lua-apr/README.md

 ### Build on Windows using makefile

 A makefile for Microsoft Windows is included in the repository.
-It has been tested on Windows XP with NMAKE from the free [Microsoft Visual C++ Express](http://www.microsoft.com/express/Downloads/#2010-Visual-CPP) 2005/2008 tool chain and requires the [Microsoft Windows SDK](http://en.wikipedia.org/wiki/Microsoft_Windows_SDK#Obtaining_the_SDK).
+It has been tested on Windows XP with NMAKE from the free [Microsoft Visual C++ Express](http://www.microsoft.com/express/Downloads/#2010-Visual-CPP) 2005/2008 tool chain.
 If you don't have git installed you can [download the latest sources](http://github.com/xolox/lua-apr/zipball/master) directly from GitHub as a ZIP file.
-Please note that the Windows makefile only builds the Lua/APR binding, you need to build APR yourself ([instructions](http://apr.apache.org/compiling_win32.html)).
+Please note that the Windows makefile only builds the Lua/APR binding, you need to build APR yourself (see the [instructions](http://apr.apache.org/compiling_win32.html)).

 ## Status